jmtcabili/BCD-Generator-Translator/README.md

 While the packed and unpacked BCD uses the binary map directly, the Densely Packed BCD gets the packed BCD and reorganizes depending on what 'a', 'e', and 'i' contain.

+The next function converts it from BCD back to decimal.
+All these are done using arrays and the manipulation of maps, .split(), and .join().